 Taylor Swift has been barred from performing her own music at the American Music Awards (AMA’s).
-Here’s why that is a feminist issue.
+Here’s why that is not okay.

 In June, Swift announced that her six albums, from her debut album Taylor Swift (2008) to her the award-winning reputation (2017), had been sold to talent agent Scooter Braun (who also manages the likes of Kanye West and Justin Bieber) by record label owner Scott Borchetta.